sebavan/Bololens/Documentation/Sight.md

 ## Configuration
 ![Configuration](Pictures/Sight.png)

-1. Built In Type: chose amongst the different allowed built in type of supported camera capture API.
+1. **Built In Type**: chose amongst the different allowed built in type of supported camera capture API.
-2. Custom Caracteristic: you can specify you own behaviour by extending the BaseBotSight and referencing the game object hosting your capability here.
+2. **Custom Caracteristic**: you can specify you own behaviour by extending the BaseBotSight and referencing the game object hosting your capability here.